Dark Tourism in Cambodia: Exploitation and Cultural Insensitivity

 Over four years in the early 1970s, Cambodia, a Southeast Asian country now frequented by backpacking tourists, faced one of the worst human atrocities imaginable– a state-sponsored genocide wiping out one-third of the nation’s population.
+This dark history of Cambodia, marked by the Khmer Rouge regime under the leadership of Pol Pot, continues to cast a shadow over the country’s present-day Cambodia tourism industry.

 Now, barely 40 years since the tragedies of the Cambodian genocide, which was carried out by the Khmer Rouge regime under the leadership of Pol Pot, Cambodia is riding the wave of tourists’ morbid curiosity in what some experts call the ultimate form of voyeurism– dark tourism.
 There are two schools of thought about this niche of the tourism industry.
 The first is that dark tourism can be used as a tool to educate visitors about global issues and the sad pasts countries have endured.
 Others argue that dark tourism merely is feeding trauma fetishes.